10 & up Game RulesUpdated Tuesday August 20, 2019 by Kent Island Youth Soccer League.

-4) Tackling - any player tackling from behind will be issued a yellow card
+6) Tackling - any player tackling will be issued a yellow card

 a) In case of injury the referee will stop play immediately except if there is a breakaway toward the goal and the injured player is away from the action.
 In such a case the referee will stand near the player and acknowledge the injury and also protect the injured player.
 After the shot or goal or end run, play will be stopped immediately.

-b) The injured player must leave the field and when play resumes a dropped ball will resume play.
+b) The injured player must leave the field and when play resumes an uncontested drop ball will resume play.

 b) After a goal is scored